-Lashana grinned despite her pain, "Ooo, the walking Wolf.
+Lashana grinned despite her pain.
+"Ooo, the walking Wolf.
 Scary."
 The Redguard knew how resistant Sharah had been to the name and felt the need to tease her every chance she got.
 Sharah took it in stride after a while.
 But this time she strolled casually around behind the woman with a wicked grin.
-Then let out as wolfish a howl as she could manage right in the Redguard's ear.
+Then leaned down quickly and let out as wolfish a howl as she could manage right in the purebred Redguard's ear.
 Lashana and Sabine winced and wrapped their hands about their ears with groans, which set Sharah off cackling.

 Cargas glared at her.
 "Be nice.
 And if you won't, at least go get me some Somalius Frond.
 I'm nearly out."
 Sharah acquiesced and left her guildmates to their headaches.